-- 5.82 As part of the housing strategy, this plan also makes provision to meet the future needs of the Gypsy and Traveller community(42).
+- 5.83 As part of the housing strategy, this plan also makes provision to meet the future needs of the Gypsy and Traveller community(39).
 There is currently one Gypsy and Traveller Site in Stevenage.
-This is to the west of the A1(M) at Dyes Lane and provides 17 pitches. - 5.83 Our evidence suggests a requirement for between 11 and 16 new pitches by 2031(43).
+This is to the west of the A1(M) at Dyes Lane and provides 17 pitches. - 5.84 Our evidence suggests a requirement for between 11 and 16 new pitches by 2031(40).
 There is some uncertainty around the precise level of future requirements because of the small size of the existing community and the difficulties of projecting their needs over a long time period.
 We will ensure that the minimum requirement identified is met and will keep our evidence under regular review to ensure that appropriate levels of provision are made over the period to 2031.
-Our existing site at Dyes Lane has been developed to the limits of the existing land ownership and this plan identifies a new site at the north-west of the Borough to meet future requirements. - 5.84 As well as setting targets for the overall amounts of housing it is vital that the plan sets clear expectations as to the types of home that will be built. - 5.85 The provision of affordable homes is a key priority for the Council.
+Our existing site at Dyes Lane has been developed to the limits of the existing land ownership and this plan identifies a new site at the north-west of the Borough to meet future requirements. - 5.85 As well as setting targets for the overall amounts of housing it is vital that the plan sets clear expectations as to the types of home that will be built. - 5.86 The provision of affordable homes is a key priority for the Council.
 Over the plan period, at least 1 in 5 of the new homes provided should be affordable homes.
 This target should be viewed in the context of the Council's aspiration to harness increasing values and viability and deliver up to 40% of all homes as affordable in later years of the plan.
 This will be pursued through targeted reviews of relevant policies and evidence.
 The provision of affordable units on private developments, in line with our policy requirements, will be supplemented by the Council's own housebuilding programme.
-This will deliver schemes containing up to 100% affordable housing on public land. - 5.86 Diversifying the Borough's housing stock away from the 3-bed terraced homes that typified the Development Corporation is another key priority.
-In particular, we need to ensure the provision of homes at the small / entry level and also for the large / family market. - 5.87 Similarly, we need to ensure the right sorts of provision are made for older residents.
-Much of this can be accommodated within the housing stock though the data suggests up to 200 bed spaces of specialist accommodation is likely to be required (44).
+This will deliver schemes containing up to 100% affordable housing on public land. - 5.87 Diversifying the Borough's housing stock in terms of housing types and sizes is another key priority.
+We need to ensure the provision of homes is in line with the most up-to-date assessment of need, including large / family homes, referred to in this plan as aspirational homes. - 5.88 Similarly, we need to ensure the right sorts of provision are made for older residents.
+Much of this can be accommodated within the housing stock though the data suggests up to 200 bed spaces of specialist accommodation is likely to be required(41).
 However, it is important to be flexible in this regard.
 The ways in which older people choose to live, and in which providers seek to deliver services is changing.
 This is reflected in the housing target we have set (see Paragraph 5.67).
 We will continue to support proposals for care homes, and other appropriate forms of provision, that respond to future demands.

-42 In accordance with Government advice in Planning Policy for Traveller Sites (DCLG, 2012)
+39 In accordance with Government advice in Planning policy for traveller sites (DCLG, 2015)

-43 Stevenage Borough Council Gypsy and Traveller Accommodation Study (David Couttie Associates (DCA), 2013); Housing Technical Paper (SBC, 2015)
+Stevenage Borough Council Gypsy and Traveller Accommodation Study (David Couttie Associates (DCA), 2013); Housing Technical Paper (SBC, 2015)